ACCEPTING CASES NATIONWIDE

 What Locations Have 1,4-dioxane Contaminated Drinking Water?

 1-4-Dioxane has been found in the drinking water supplies of millions of Americans.
 More citizens are discovering contamination as public reports reveal the true extent of the pollution.
 Governments and advocacy groups filed legal actions in North Carolina, New Jersey, South Carolina, Massachusetts, New York, and other states.
-The goal of these lawsuits is to hold at-fault organizations and officials accountable for letting 1,4-dioxane get into residents’ drinking water.
+The goal of these lawsuits is to hold companies who discharge the chemical accountable for letting 1,4-dioxane get into residents’ drinking water.
 Here are some of the states where water suppliers and other entities have taken legal action for 1,4-dioxane pollution.

 Asheboro, North Carolina